Flood Warning issued for Cass, Henry, Johnson by NWS - News Break

 Flood Warning issued for Cass, Henry, Johnson by NWS

-Effective: 2021-06-26 21:33:00 CDT Expires: 2021-06-28 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Cass; Henry; Johnson The Flood Warning is extended for the following rivers in Missouri Big Creek at Blairstown affecting Johnson MO, Cass and Henry Counties.
-The Flood Warning is cancelled for the following rivers in Missouri Lamine River near Otterville affecting Cooper County.
-The Flood Warning is now in effect until Monday evening The Flood Warning continues for the Big Creek at Blairstown. * Until Monday evening. * At 9:00 PM CDT Saturday the stage was 24.5 feet. * Flood stage is 20.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow evening and continue falling to 12.8 feet Thursday evening. * Impact...At 20.0 feet, The west bank of the creek begins to flood. * Impact...At 23.0 feet, Flooding occurs at the west approach to the N Highway bridge located 0.2 miles west of Blairstown.
+Effective: 2021-06-26 13:53:00 CDT Expires: 2021-06-28 18:37:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+This product along with additional weather and stream information is available at www.weather.gov/kc/.
+Target Area: Cass; Henry; Johnson The Flood Warning continues for the following rivers in Missouri Big Creek at Blairstown affecting Johnson MO, Cass and Henry Counties.
+The Flood Warning is now in effect until Monday evening The Flood Warning continues for the Big Creek at Blairstown. * Until Monday evening. * At 1:00 PM CDT Saturday the stage was 24.9 feet. * Flood stage is 20.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow evening and continue falling to 12.1 feet early Thursday afternoon. * Impact...At 20.0 feet, The west bank of the creek begins to flood. * Impact...At 23.0 feet, Flooding occurs at the west approach to the N Highway bridge located 0.2 miles west of Blairstown.
 Flooding also occurs across B Highway near Big Creek which is several miles northwest of Blairstown. * Impact...At 26.0 feet, Many farm levees along Big Creek are overtopped.
 Flooding of rural areas behind the levees occurs.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Big Creek Blairstown 20.0 24.5 Sat 9pm 23.9 19.0 17.3alerts.weather.gov
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 7pm 7pm 7pm Big Creek Blairstown 20.0 24.9 Sat 1pm 24.7 19.9 16.7alerts.weather.gov